HackU6-ACM/gitnotes/README.md

 ## License

 This project is licensed under the GNU GENERAL PUBLIC LICENSE V3 License - see the [LICENSE.md](LICENSE.md) file for details

+## Purpose

+This project is a Chrome browser extension that allows a user to add comments to a github project without cluttering the code with inline comments.

+In order to use the plug-in a user must create an attributes file in the root of the repository for their project.
+The attributes file should be named ".attributes" and is a hidden file.
+The file is a text file in tsv format.
+Entries in the attributes file should be as follows:

+    local/path/to/file1  KEY1 VALUE
+    local/path/to/file1  KEY2 VALUE
+    local/path/to/file2  KEY1 VALUE

+Each line contains a new entry.
+The parameters for an entry should be tab delimited.

+KEY is a string of text to match in the code.
+VALUE is a string of text to display in a popup box when the user hovers of the KEY string in the document.